yindaheng98/HAC-plus/README.md

 ## Acknowledgement

  - We thank all authors from [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) for presenting such an excellent work.
  - We thank all authors from [Scaffold-GS](https://github.com/city-super/Scaffold-GS) for presenting such an excellent work.
+ - We thank [Xiangrui](https://liuxiangrui.github.io)'s help on GPCC codec.